 Ms. Brewster: Thank you, Mr. Speaker.
-The Premier's recent announcement concerning the creation of the new associate deputy minister positions across the government indicated that cabinet has "approved a policy enabling all departments and agencies to assign an associate deputy minister for up to three years."
+The Premier's recent announcement concerning the creation of the new "Associate Deputy Minister" positions across the government indicated that the cabinet has "approved a policy enabling all departments and agencies to assign an Associate Deputy Minister for up to three years."

-Mr. Speaker, I am aware that the Department of Executive and Intergovernmental Affairs is responsible for administering the government organization policy.
+Mr. Speaker, I am aware that the Department of Executive and Intergovernmental Affairs is responsible for administering the Government Organization Policy.
 However, the only version that is publicly available indicates that it sunsetted back in the year 2021.
 Will the Premier commit to tabling a copy of the new policy before the end of our current winter sitting?
 Thank you, Mr. Speaker.

-Speaker: Premier of Nunavut, Mr. Pauloosie Akeeagok
+Speaker: Premier of Nunavut, Mr. Pauloosie Akeeagok.

 Hon.
 P.J.
 Akeeagok: Thank you, Mr. Speaker.
-On that note I just want to mention as well that under the current direction that we did provide, that I was very pleased to be able to ensure that up to three departments so far have initiated the appointment of those very crucial positions as we start implementing the Katujjiluta mandate and the action items that have been identified throughout that bold mandate.
+On that note, I just want to mention as well that under the current direction that we did provide, I was very pleased to be able to ensure that up to three departments so far have initiated the appointment of those very crucial positions as we start implementing the Katujjiluta mandate and the action items that have been identified throughout that bold mandate.
 In order for us to be able to fulfil this mandate, it was important to ensure that we have the people to see that through.

-That's one thing to bring the item forward, it's another to implement it and I'm really pleased to be able to have that direction through our office of the creation of the associate deputy ministers.
-With that, I can commit to looking into the policy, the numbers referenced, and I look forward to seeing if that's something we could fulfil within the sitting as the member mentioned.
+It's one thing to bring the item forward; it's another to implement it.
+I'm really pleased to be able to have that direction through our office of the creation of the associate deputy ministers.

+With that, I can commit to looking into the policy that the member has referenced and I look forward to seeing if it's something we can fulfil within the sitting, as the member mentioned.
 Thank you, Mr. Speaker.